gerekper/ganjaking/wp-content/plugins/mailoptin/readme.txt

 ### Features of MailOptin Premium

 = Automated/Event-triggered Newsletters =

 MailOptin integrates WordPress with all major email marketing providers to send automatic newsletter and event triggered emails.
 This can be very useful if your email marketing service provider lack such.

-For example; **Sendy** is a newsletter application without an integration with WordPress to send *new publish post notifications* to email list.
+For example, **Sendy** is a newsletter application without an integration with WordPress to send *new publish post notifications* to email list.
 MailOptin bridges this gap and deliver your post content immediately they are published.

 Use MailOptin today to deliver new post notification and email digest newsletters to your email list at Mailchimp, Constant Contact, Campaign Monitor, Klaviyo, ActiveCampaign and more.

-= A/B Testing: Take the guesswork out of your lead generation strategy =
+= A/B Testing: Take out the guesswork =

 Marketers are constantly using trial and error to guess what will be most effective — but they shouldn't have to.
 A/B content testing lets you see what optin camapign will be most effective before you share it with your larger audience.
 No more guesswork.